List of Danny Phantom characters: Vortex

-Vortex is a psychotic ghost with the power to control the weather, a gift he considers to be an art form.
+Vortex (voiced by Dave Boat) is a psychotic ghost with the power to control the weather, a gift he considers to be an art form.
 He finds Earth to be a meaningless planet, and has wrought havoc on it throughout the ages.
 On a trial by the Observants for his reckless behavior, Vortex is freed by Vlad who used him to his own services.
 However, Vortex rebels against Vlad and conjures up violent weather all over the world until Danny defeated him, gaining and losing Vortex's climate control powers.
 Vortex can generate and control storms, and the weather in general, from creating typhoons to making heat waves hot enough to melt walls, floods and winds cold enough to freeze streets in ice.